 Handling the ball deliberately, except for GK in their area.

-Denying an obvious goal scoring opportunity by fouling an opponent moving toward the goal.
-Player sent off cannot re-enter the game.
+Denying an obvious goal-scoring opportunity by fouling an opponent moving toward the goal.
+The player sent off cannot re-enter the game.
 Substitution is allowed after 2 minutes.

-FORFEITS: Teams are given five minutes from scheduled game time, or from delayed start time due to unforeseen circumstances, before the Ref issues a forfeit.
+FORFEITS: Teams are given five minutes from scheduled game time, or from delayed start time due to unforeseen circumstances before the Ref issues a forfeit.
 Any team forfeiting one game during the playoffs may be removed from the tournament.
 A forfeit will count as a score of 6-0.